u3a

 Monthly, 9.30am

 This group was formed in January 2023 and now has a healthy membership of fourteen.
 Our aim is to identify and learn more about the birdlife of East Sussex.
 By the nature of the group, it could be counterproductive if we grow too quickly.
-However, not everyone can make each meet up, so it works out well, and we do now have space for new members.
+However, not everyone can make each meet up, so it works out well, and we do have space for new members.

-We meet on the second Wednesday morning each month, in small groups outdoors and arrange car sharing if travelling outside of the local area.
+We meet at 9.30am on the second Wednesday morning each month, in small groups outdoors and arrange car sharing if travelling outside of the local area.
 How much we see can be weather dependent.
 Depending on the time of year, we may visit coastal estuaries and RSPB or Sussex Wildlife Trust reserves, as well as local woodlands and reservoirs.
-We often follow up with refreshments at a local cafe etc. We also meet up between trips each month for coffee at Tottingworth Farm cafe, to share any useful information and keep up group interest and momentum.
-This is important when occasionally we have to postpone field trips, due to inclement weather.
+We often follow up with refreshments at a local cafe etc.

 Great Crested Grebe